- Name: VF-11 Thunderbolt

 When finished the wings can be put in an open or closed position, just be careful when doing so, moving both wings at the same time with both hands.

 As Hasegawa Macross kits go, the VF-11 Thunderbolt is a moderate to difficult kit to build, with most of time spent painting and decaling the kit.
 If you are a beginning modeler this might be a good place to kick it up a notch with a reasonable challenge.
-The only real issue I had was the front fuselage and wing lights, I certainly could have done better and will approach it different the next time I build a VF-11.
+The only real issue I had was the front fuselage and wing lights, I certainly could have done better and will approach it differently the next time I build a VF-11.

 Overall this is an impressive kit that had just come out of nowhere and a must build if you are a fan of Macross Plus.
 Hasegawa overall has done a great job with this release and highly recommended to all Valkyrie kit builders everywhere.
 It is great to finally add another beautiful Valkyrie to my Macross Model kit collection.